CelineDknp/ICSMEArtefact/README.md

 # What does the artifact do ?

 This artifact is available in two versions: either a local install or an Ubuntu VM.
-The installation process will allow you to download out fuzzy parsing tool along with the public files that we used to perform our tests (our test files and the NIST files).
+The installation process will allow you to download our fuzzy parsing tool along with the public files that we used to perform our tests (our test files and the NIST files).
 Not included in this artefact are the Raincode COBOL compiler and the client project we ran our tool on.
-The project files are confidential, but Raincode's compiler is available for free [on their website](https://www.raincode.com/download/) when requested if you wish to try that as well.
+The project files are confidential, but the Raincode compiler is available for free [on their website](https://www.raincode.com/download/) when requested if you wish to try that as well.

-In the artefact, we include a tutorial on how to run our tool to create PDFs of generated CFGs using graphviz as well as an explanation on how to test the performance of our tool.
-Note that the comparison with the Raincode parser is not possible without requesting and installing it, we therefore provide a script to run the performance testing for the fuzzy parsing only.
-Csv files containing the results of the performance testing described in our paper are available as well in the result directory.
+In the artefact, we include a tutorial on how to run our tool, which creates PDFs of generated CFGs using graphviz, as well as an explanation on how to test the performance of our tool.
+Note that the comparison with the Raincode parser is not possible without requesting and installing it, we therefore provide a script to run the performance testing for our tool only.
+Csv files containing the results of the performance testing described in our paper are available in the result directory.

 # How do I install this artefact ?

 All the details on the installation process are in our [INSTALL.md](https://github.com/CelineDknp/ICSMEArtefact/blob/main/INSTALL.md) file.
-In summary, if you want to use our provided VM, it is available on Zenodo in open access, at [this link](https://zenodo.org/deposit/6806075).
+In summary, if you want to use our provided VM, it is available on Zenodo, at [this link](https://zenodo.org/deposit/6806075).
 Simply download the file, unzip it, and load it into VirtualBox.
 If you want to perform a local install, you can pull from [our GitHub](https://github.com/CelineDknp/SemiParsingCFG) and install all the requirements.

 # How to reproduce the results found in the paper ?

 ## Get the CFGs

-If you want to generate the CFG for any given file simply go in the `SemiParsingCFG` directory (on the Desktop of your VM, or where you installed it locally) and run `python src/main.py path_to_file` or `python3 src/main.py path_to_file` depending on the alias for Python3 on your machine.
+If you want to generate the CFG for any given file simply go to the `SemiParsingCFG` directory (on the Desktop of your VM, or where you installed it locally) and run `python src/main.py path_to_file` or `python3 src/main.py path_to_file` depending on the alias for Python3 on your machine.
 This will create two files: *filename.pdf*, that contains the visualisation of the CFG, as well as *filaname.gv*, that contains the description of the graph in the `DOT` format.

 For example, to get the CFG shown in Fig. 3 of our paper, run `python3 src/main.py TestFiles/pytest/if_left_branch_test_file.COB` and to get the CFG for the first NIST file, run `python3 main.py TestFiles/NIST/IC101A.cob`.